-Rights SpectraSite Current American Tower Proposed American Tower stock is entitled to one vote with no cumulative voting.
+Rights SpectraSite Current American Tower Proposed American Tower ¥ stock is entitled to one vote with no cumulative voting.
 Each share of Class B common stock, prior to conversion, had been entitled to ten votes.
-Class C common stock is nonvoting.
-No Class B common stock or Class C common stock is outstanding.
+Class C common stock is nonvoting. i No Class B common stock or Class C common stock is outstanding.
 Preferred stock voting rights to be determined by the Board of Directors.
 No preferred stock currently outstanding.
-Number and election of directors The certificate of incorporation and by- laws provide that the number of directors be fixed by resolution of the board, but in no event less than three nor more than twelve.
+Number and election The certificate of incorporation and by- The by-laws provide for not less than Same as Current American Tower. of directors laws provide that the number of directors be fixed by resolution of the board, but in one director.
+Currently there are six directors.
+American Tower has agreed, at the effective time of the merger, to no event less than three nor more than twelve.
 Currently there are eight directors.
-The certificate of incorporation does not provide for a classified or staggered The by-laws provide for not less than one director.
-Currently there are six directors.
+The certificate of incorporation does not provide for a classified or staggered board of directors.
 The size of the Board of Directors may be changed by the Board of Directors or by a vote of the holders of a majority of outstanding stock.
-The certificate of incorporation does Same as Current American Tower.
-American Tower has agreed, at the effective time of the merger, to increase the size of its board of directors from six directors to ten directors. board of directors. not provide for a classified or staggered board of directors.
+The certificate of incorporation does not provide for a classified or staggered board of directors. increase the size of its board of directors from six directors to ten directors.
 Removal of Directors Directors may be removed with or without cause, by the holders of a majority of shares entitled to vote.
 Directors may be removed, with or without cause, by the holders of a majority of shares entitled to vote.
 Same as Current American Tower Vacancies on the board of directors Vacancies filled by a majority of remaining directors.
 Vacancies filled by a majority of remaining directors or by stockholders at any meeting.
 Same as Current American Tower.
 American Tower has agreed to appoint to its board of directors Stephen H. Clark, Timothy G. Biltz and two other directors from the SpectraSite board of directors, who shall be designated by SpectraSite and must be reasonably acceptable to American Tower.
 Power to call special meetings Special meetings of the Board of Directors may be called by the chairman, the president, the secretary or by any two directors.
 Special meetings of the stockholders may be called by the Board of Directors or by stockholders holding a majority of the capital stock of the Special meetings of the Board of Directors may be called by the chairman, if any, the president, or by any two directors.
 Special meetings of the stockholders may be called by the chairman, if any, the president or a majority of the directors or by stockholders holding a vote.
 Same as Current American Tower.